UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

-Each `Strand` is specified primarily by a list of `Domain`'s, and each `Domain` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix), boolean `forward` (direction of the `Domain`, i.e., is its 3' end at a higher or lower offset than its 5' end?), integer `start` and `end` offsets.
+Each `Strand` is specified primarily by a list of `Domain`'s, and each `Domain` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix), Boolean `forward` (direction of the `Domain`, i.e., is its 3' end at a higher or lower offset than its 5' end?), integer `start` and `end` offsets.